Post-Pandemic Business Budgeting Trends for Marketing and Beyond

-After two years of the pandemic, many businesses have adjusted to the new normal and are preparing for the post-pandemic era so that their next steps to align with future market trends.
+After two years of the pandemic, many businesses have adjusted to the new normal and are actively involved in post pandemic marketing and budgeting.
+So the big questions now are:

-- Where do businesses plan to spend their money?
+- Where are businesses spending their money?

 Impact of COVID-19 on Business Spending

-According to a survey by Kaspersky, 66% of small businesses said that their financial position worsened in 2020, with 38% stating that they had to reduce their budgets.
+According to a survey by Kaspersky, 66% of small businesses said that their financial position worsened in 2020, with 38% stating that they had to reduce their marketing budgets.

 1. Marketing Initiatives